BIOL4110/BIOL4110-course-website/README.md

 -   Be sure to be part of the `#announcements` channel to receive official course announcements!

--   Please do not send private questions to instructors separately -- use the `#general` channel instead.
+-   Please do not send private questions to instructors separately -- use the `#all-biol4110` channel instead.

 -   Please follow these [Slack communication guidelines](https://htmlpreview.github.io/?https://github.com/BIOL4110/BIOL4110-course-website/blob/main/content/slack_communication.html).

 ## Lecture Schedule

 We will be employing a lot of active learning in this course, as you learn programming best by doing!
 During lecture, we will work in small breakout groups on a lecture worksheet (a Jupyter notebook) that will allow us to practice together.
+Up-to-date course schedule (including due dates etc) [can be found here](https://docs.google.com/spreadsheets/d/1XCHy3uUEuU_KMlzEBVErvB13R-Ka06vargoKFpHReaE/edit?gid=0#gid=0).

 | Lecture | Topic                                                                                                                                     | Lecture notes                                                                                                                              | Worksheet                                                                                                           | Supplementary resources                                                                                                                        |
 |---------------|---------------|---------------|---------------|---------------|